The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 There are a few types of poppers that fall into this category and they are one of the most exciting types of lures to use as fish will aggressively strike at them in an instant.

 The third and final type of popper is truly a distinctive design that is really unlike any other kind of lure in the fishing industry.
-The jitterbug is known as one of the most effective topwater lures, but it can technically be classified as a popper since its overall operation is very similar to a spitter and a chugger style lure.
+The jitterbug is known as one of the most effective topwater lures.
+Still, it can technically be classified as a popper since its overall operation is very similar to a spitter and a chugger style lure.

 A jitterbug is designed very similar to other styles of poppers, but features a specialized metal plate on the front of the nose that is made to give the lure that same classic ‘pop’ ability that chugges and spitters have.
 Jitterbugs are designed to have a much more sharp popping sound that is more like a ‘click’ than anything else.
 This sounds very similar to a large insect kicking its legs back and forth as it makes its way through the water.